CodeItQuick/CodeItQuick.github.io/_posts/2023-11-03-jetbrains-navigation-shortcuts.md

 tags: editor all
 ---

+# Navigation Shortcuts in your jetbrains (Reading Time: 5 minutes 25 seconds)

 # Shortcutting your jetbrains (Windows only)

 Here's a list of several shortcuts with some explanations of why they are useful.
 I'll try